IMF Regional Office for Asia and the Pacific (OAP)

 - International University of Japan (IUJ): two-year program

-- The University of Tokyo (UT): two-year program
+- The University of Tokyo (UTokyo): two-year program

 All subjects, including the thesis component, are taught entirely in English.